jvalenc/hello-world/README.md

 Hello!

- I'm using GITHub while I take the Data Scientist Specialization on Coursera offered by Duke University.
+ I'm using GITHub while I take the Data Scientist Specialization on Coursera offered by John Hopkins University.
 We'll see how it goes.